 Nehemiah 13:6 “But in all this [time] was not I at Jerusalem: for in the two and thirtieth year of Artaxerxes king of Babylon came I unto the king, and after certain days obtained I leave of the king:”

 “Came I unto the king”: Nehemiah returned to Persia as he promised (compare 2:6; ca. 433 B.C.), in the 32rd year of Artaxerxes (compare 5:14).
 It is unknown exactly how long Nehemiah remained in Persia, perhaps until (ca. 424 B.C.), but in that interval the disobedience developed.

 It appears that when this happened, Nehemiah was out of the country.
-He had gone back to report to Artaxerxes.
-He was in a sense, king of Babylon, because he had defeated them.
-He seemed to be extremely fond of Nehemiah, and allowed him to go back to Jerusalem.
+He had gone back to report to Artaxerxes, who was, in a sense, king of Babylon, because he had defeated them.
+The king seemed to be extremely fond of Nehemiah, and allowed him to go back to Jerusalem.

 Verses 7-9: Nehemiah’s response to the desecration of the temple was similar to Christ’s almost 5 centuries later (compare Matt.
 21:12-13; John 2:13-17).

 Nehemiah 13:7 “And I came to Jerusalem, and understood of the evil that Eliashib did for Tobiah, in preparing him a chamber in the courts of the house of God.”
 Through the king’s leave, and with a commission from him.